DETECT Notifiable Diseases

 Standard Notification Disease/Condition

-(Notify ADPH within 7 days, unless otherwise noted)
+(Notify ADPH within 5 days of diagnosis, unless otherwise noted)